There are four related functions for mixed effects analyses: mixed_model, mixed_anova, mixed_model_slopes, and mixed_anova_slopes.

 Details

-It requires a data table, one dependent variable (Y_value), one or more independent variables (Fixed_Factor), and at least one random factor (Random_Factor).
+These functions require a data table, one dependent variable (Y_value), one or more independent variables (Fixed_Factor), and at least one random factor (Random_Factor).
 These should match names of variables in the long-format data table exactly.
-This function is related to mixed_anova.
-Output of this function can be used with posthoc_Pairwise, posthoc_Levelwise and posthoc_vsRef, or with emmeans.
+Since v5.0.0, if AvgRF = TRUE, the response variable is averaged over levels of the fixed and random factors (to collapse replicate observations) and reduce the number of denominator degrees of freedom.
+If you do not want to do this, set AvgRF = FALSE.

 Examples